Pars Khodro

 Pars Khodro (پارس خودرو) is an Iranian automobile manufacturer.
 It was the first manufacturer of sport utility vehicles (SUVs) in Iran.

 History

 Formerly, Pars Khodro built American Motors' Rambler and General Motors (GM) products under licence.
 Its first cars, the Aria and the Shahin, were based on AMC's compact 1966 Rambler American and were launched in 1967.
 Production ended in 1974.
-It also built Jeep CJ, Jeep Wagoneer and Jeep Gladiator models under licence.
+It also built Jeep CJ, Jeep Wagoneer, Jeep Gladiator and Mitsubishi Jeep models under licence.
 The company was called Sherkat-Sahami Jeep at that time.